pabloom96/TS---Taxi-Demand-Forecasting/README.md

 # TS---Taxi-Demand-Forecasting
-Time Serie Regression model to forecast taxi demand though seasonal decomposition and feature engineer of lags and rolling-windows
+Time Serie Regression model to forecast taxi demand through seasonal decomposition and feature engineer of lags and rolling-windows